 Thermodiagnostics in Power Engineering

 It’s almost impossible to imagine life without electricity.
 Yet even though almost every aspect of the modern world depends upon it, it’s all-too-easy to forget how demanding it is to produce and supply electric power for daily consumption.
 After all, transmission and distribution networks are highly complex systems of interconnected energy sources, and they don’t run on their own.
 When failures occur within electricity networks, they can lead to blackouts, or worse – destructive fires.
-Advanced thermodiagnostic tools have an important role to play in the prevention of these disasters.
+Advanced thermodiagnostic tools , like Thermodiagnostics in Power Engineering is, have an important role to play in the prevention of these disasters.
 One such tool combines cutting-edge thermal imaging systems with the UAV, or drone, to give advance warning of a potential problem.

 A delicate system